linq2js/stateapi/readme.md

 # stateapi

-A state management based for React.
+A state management for React.
 It is lightweight but powerful

 ## Features